NERSC/LibWrap/README.md

 * To locate your data select Default space in MODS -> Go to Discover.
 Set RoutingKey (this is drop down just below Add a filter on left) to ou-das-\*.
 Search for your username or "wraplib-posix".
 Dont forget to select the correct time range on top right.

-**Note- In module file (i.e., module gnu-wrap) you can set LD_PRELOAD to link the wrapper with the application for shared mode and can also set Package_Config_Path for static mode.
+**Note for module- In module file you can set LD_PRELOAD to link your shared wrapper(i.e., wrapper.so) with the application for shared mode and can also set Package_Config_Path to load the static wrapper (i.e., wrapper.a) for static mode.